-Join Taz Tally for an in-depth discussion in this video Challenge: Evaluating color cast as well as brightness and contrast, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Challenge: Evaluating color cast as well as brightness and contrast, part of Adobe Camera Raw: Color Correction.

 - You're ready for your first challenge,…and this is your image evaluation challenge,…and, in fact, it's a double challenge.…The first thing you'll want to do is open up…your two challenge images in Adobe Camera Raw.…Note that one of these images is a tif,…so you'll need to open it a specific way…to make sure that you get it…into Adobe Camera Raw instead of Photoshop.…Then, separately, evaluate each image for Tone and Color.…Use your eyes, Histogram, Sample points,…and be sure to consider brightness, contrast,…and color balance for both images.…You might want to pay attention to finding…the critical areas in each image,…particularly one of these images…has a definite area that's more critical than the others.…